bbauska/meta-react-basics/README.md

   alt="CurrentMessage component."
   width="40%" />
 </p>
-But in this section (05), you'll focus on using the ternary operator to write simplified, if else conditions, you start by creating a component called CurrentMessage.
+<p>But in this section (05), you'll focus on using the ternary operator to write simplified, if else conditions, you start by creating a component called CurrentMessage.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ w3-s05-h. built-in date function sun-sat (222) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->